L'Occitane Cherry Blossom Fresh Face Mist Review

 Review

-Results you may expect from using L'Occitane Cherry Blossom Fresh Face Mist:
+Does L'Occitane Cherry Blossom Fresh Face Mist Work?

-Quite moisturizing: L'Occitane Cherry Blossom Fresh Face Mist has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, L'Occitane Cherry Blossom Fresh Face Mist is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%) and Sorbitol (est. ≈3.0%).